A Year in the Life of Sara

 The other night was a beautiful fall night outside with the KGB (Kin Grad Body) crew playing 5 on 5 on Alumni field!

 I love the McMaster campus because it isn’t huge but definitely has a huge heart.

-Finishing up data collection for my first Ph.D. study.
-Lots of TAing!
+I've been focused on finishing up data collection for my first study.
+Also, lots of TAing!

-I am starting my last participant this coming week and will finish up collection on December 22nd!
+I am meeting my last participant this coming week and will finish up the data collection phase on December 22nd!

 The trees at the oval by Forsyth Avenue are beautiful at this time of year.
 This photo was taken on the way to the lab for early morning collection - the sights make the early mornings worth it!

-One of my favourite places is The Pulse (the University's fitness centre) and specifically the spinning studio.
+One of my favourite places is The Pulse (the University's fitness centre) in the David Braley Athletic Centre.
+I love the spinning studio.
 Working as a spin instructor for the past 7 years has allowed me to meet some amazing people and make some really great friends.
 I also love having the opportunity to change someone's day with a good workout.
 Besides that, I always go to the studio when I need to blow off steam or have a moment to myself.
 It is definitely a special spot for me.